Breadcrumb

 Preventing lung problems

-- Practice coughing.
-A forceful cough is important, because it will help you bring up mucus in the lungs, which can help prevent some lung complications.
+A forceful cough is important, because it will help you bring up mucus in the lungs.
+This can help prevent some lung problems.
 If your cough is weak and you have trouble bringing up mucus, you may need an assisted cough.
+This means that a caregiver helps you cough.
+If you have enough strength, you may be able to do a self-assisted cough.

 - Don't smoke.